Minimax Strikes Back: Background

-The search algorithm we use to learn and play games is close to Unbounded Best-first Minimax Search \cite{korf1996best}.
-There is very little study on this algorithm and it seems little or not applied in practice, except in the work of \cite{cohen2020learning}.
-In that work, variants and improvements of Unbounded Minimax are proposed with several complementary techniques of zero learning that do not require the use of policies, but still manage to achieve a high level of play at the game of Hex (size $11$ and $13$).
-In the context of the experiments of \cite{cohen2020learning}, the proposed approach is the best learning approach not using a policy: in particular, replacing the used variant of Unbounded Minimax, called \emph{descent}, by Unbounded Minimax, by $\alpha\beta$ or by MCTS (with UCT) gives less good results.
-A question then arises, can this approach compete with approaches using a policy, and in particular the state of the art based on MCTS with PUCT.
-In other words, can it generate strong programs on other games than Hex.
-Moreover, in the experiments of that work, another variant of Unbounded Minimax, called \emph{Unbounded Minimax with Safe decision}, is shown best than the Unbounded Minimax or $\alpha\beta$ for the confrontations (``What is the best search algorithm for winning a game ?'' is a different question of ``What is the best search algorithm to learn faster ?'').
-However, this comparison is not done with MCTS and with using strong networks.
-We answer these open questions in this article.
+The search algorithms we use to learn and play games are close to Unbounded Best-first Minimax Search \citep{korf1996best}.
+There is very little study on this algorithm and it seems little or not applied in practice, except in the work of \citep{cohen2020learning}.
+In that work, variants and improvements of Unbounded Minimax are proposed with several complementary techniques of zero learning that do not require the use of policies.
+The proposed overall architecture, called \emph{Athénan} (or also \emph{the Descent framework}), exceeds the state-of-the-art level of play at the game of Hex (size $11$, $13$, and $19$) and other games.
+In the context of the experiments of \citep{cohen2020learning}, Athénan is the best zero learning approach not using a policy: in particular, replacing the used variant of Unbounded Minimax, called \emph{Descent Minimax} (or Descent for short), by Unbounded Minimax, by $\alpha\beta$, or by MCTS (with UCT) gives less good results.
+Moreover, in the experiments of that work, another variant of Unbounded Minimax, called \emph{Unbounded Minimax with Safe decision}, is shown better than Unbounded Minimax and than $\alpha\beta$ for confrontations (``What is the best search algorithm for winning a game?'' is a different question than ``What is the best search algorithm to learn faster?'').
+In \citep{cohen2021completeness}, it has been proved that, with enough time, Descent Minimax and Unbounded Minimax find the best game strategy (multiplayer generalizations are also proposed).